clearpath-docs/cpr-robot-customizer-sphinx-tutorials/doc/SupportedSensorsEnvars.rst

 Supported Sensors and Environment Variables
 ============================================

-Below is a list of sensors currently supported by the Generic Robot ROS package, as well as the configurable environment variables for each sensor.
+Below is a list of sensors currently supported by the Robot Customizer ROS package, as well as the configurable environment variables for each sensor.

 2D Lasers
 ----------